peterkinget/hugo-website/content/publications/index.md

 <li>S. Nagam, Y. Fan, and P. R. Kinget, <a href="go_ieee.html">"Auxiliary Feed-Forward Noise Cancellation Techniques for a Generic Type-II Ring Oscillator Phase Locked Loop"</a>, IEEE Transactions on Circuits and Systems II, <b>invited</b>, early access online, March 2021; Vol. 68, No. 5, pp. 1670-1674, May 2021.
 </li>

-<li>Y. Zhang and P. R. Kinget, <a href="go_ieee.html">"The Tradeoff Between Noise, Data Rate, and Power Consumption of Transimpedance Amplifiers for Optical Receivers,"</a> Analog Integrated Circuits and Signal Processing,"</a> early access online, June 2021.
+<li>Y. Zhang and P. R. Kinget, <a href="go_springer.html">"The Tradeoff Between Noise, Data Rate, and Power Consumption of Transimpedance Amplifiers for Optical Receivers,"</a> Analog Integrated Circuits and Signal Processing,"</a> early access online, June 2021.
 </li>

 <li>G. Han and P. R. Kinget, <a href="go_ieee.html">""Double-Conversion, Noise-Cancelling Receivers using Modulated LNTAs and Double-Layer Passive Mixers for Concurrent Signal Reception with Tuned RF Interface,"</a> IEEE Transactions on Circuits and Systems I, early access online, June 2021; Vol. 68, no. 9, pp. 3913-3926, Sept.
 2021.
 </li>

 <li>Z. Wang, Y. Zhang, Y. Onizuka, and P. R. Kinget, <a href="go_ieee.html">"Multi-Phase Clock Generation for Phase Interpolation with a Multi-Phase, Injection-Locked Ring Oscillator and a Quadrature DLL,"</a> IEEE Journal of Solid-State Circuits, early access online, Nov.
 2021.

+<li>Y. Zhang, Z. Wang, and P. R. Kinget, <a href="go_ieee.html">"Analysis of Injection-Locked Ring Oscillators for Quadrature Clock Generation in Wireline or Optical Transceivers,"</a> IEEE Transactions on Circuits and Systems I, early access online, May 2022; vol. 69, no. 8, pp. 3074-3082, Aug.
+2022.

+<li>S. Ray and P. R. Kinget, <a href="go_ieee.html">"Ultra-Low-Power and Compact-Area Analog Audio Feature Extraction Based on Time-Mode Analog Filterbank Interpolation and Time-Mode Analog Rectification,"</a> IEEE Journal of Solid-State Circuits, vol. 58, no. 4, pp. 1025–1036, Apr.
+2023, doi: 10.1109/JSSC.2022.3227246

+<li>Z. Wang and P. R. Kinget, <a href="go_ieee.html">"A Very High Linearity Twin Phase Interpolator With a Low-Noise and Wideband Delta Quadrature DLL for High-Speed Data Link Clocking,"</a> IEEE Journal of Solid-State Circuits, vol. 58, no. 4, pp. 1172–1184, Apr.
+2023, doi: 10.1109/JSSC.2022.3197061

+<li>P. Kinget, <a href="go_ieee.html">"Teaching IC Design: From Concepts to Testing a Fabricated Custom Chip [Society News],"</a> IEEE Solid-State Circuits Magazine, vol. 15, no. 3, pp. 87–93, 2023, doi: 10.1109/MSSC.2023.3283976.

+<li>P. Barac, M. Bajor, and P. R. Kinget, <a href="go_ieee.html">"Time-Modulated-LO-Path Vector Modulators for Beamforming Receivers,"</a> IEEE Solid-State Circuits Letters, Special Issue on the Custom Integrated Circuits Conference, invited, accepted for publication, Sept.
+2024. doi: 10.1109/LSSC.2024.3478837

 </ol>
 </ul>